-Keywords: competition, competitiveness, product, market, welfare.
+Keywords: competition, competitiveness, game theory, modeling, market.
+Jel Classification Codes: C72.

-JEL Classification Codes: A10

 1. INTRODUCTION

 Through the development of economic thought in its various stages and stations, one of the main preoccupations of thinkers in particular and politicians in general is the search for those pillars that regulate economic behavior in society and rationalize it in a way that allows economic activity to achieve maximum effectiveness and prosperity from the point of view of the actors within this activity.